wgsl-tooling-wg/wesl-spec/WeslToml.md

 # Version of WESL used in the local shaders
 edition = "unstable_2025"

+# Optional, can be auto-inferred from the existence of a package.json.
+# Necessary when both a `package.json` and a `Cargo.toml` are present.
+# Inclusion of this field is encouraged.
+package-manager = "npm"

 # Where are the shaders located.
 This is the path of `package::`.
 # We watch this directory for changes.
 root = "./shaders"